Pulitzer Prize-winning Poet New York Times Bestselling Author Acclaimed Essayist & Translator

-Ozone Journal, his most recent poetry collection, won the 2016 Pulitzer Prize.
+Ozone Journal won the 2016 Pulitzer Prize.
 Of the poems in this book, Keith Jones of Consequence Magazine writes: “Balakian is a master of—the drifting, split-second mirage, the cinematic dissolve and cross-cut as well as the sculptural, statuesque moment chiseled out of consonant blends and an imagistic, jazzman’s ear for vowels…beautiful, haunting, plaintive, urgent, in our dying world’s age, these poems legislate a vital comportment to the demands of our shared present, timely and untimely both.”
-Other collections include Ziggurat (2010), June-tree: New and Selected Poems 1974-2000, Father Fisheye (1979), Sad Days of Light (1983), Reply From Wilderness Island (1988), Dyer’s Thistle (1996).
+Other collections include No Sign (2021), Ziggurat (2010), June-tree: New and Selected Poems 1974-2000, Father Fisheye (1979), Sad Days of Light (1983), Reply From Wilderness Island (1988), Dyer’s Thistle (1996).
 The Press of Appletree Alley has published four fine limited editions of his poems, with illustration.

 Vice and Shadow: Essays on the Lyric Imagination, Poetry, Art, and Culture was published in 2016.
 Balakian’s highly acclaimed memoir Black Dog of Fate (1997) received the PEN/Albrand Prize for memoir and was a New York Times Notable Book.
 The Burning Tigris: The Armenian Genocide and America’s Response received the 2005 Raphael Lemkin Prize and was a New York Times and National Bestseller as well as a New York Times Notable Book.
 He is also the author of Theodore Roethke’s Far Fields (1989).
 His translation with Aris Sevag of Grigoris Balakian’s Armenian Golgotha: A Memoir of the Armenian Genocide was a Washington Post book of the year.